eljo/site/_guide/13-reloading.md

 worker │ [nodemon] starting `node worker.js`
 </pre>

-Make a change to your app code base and you'll see the fast Reloading in action!
+Make a change to your app code base and you'll see the fast reloading in action!

 <pre class="terminal">
 convox │ 1 files uploaded